The top 300 employers in the UK announced

 Graduate financial accountants provide crucial information on how an organisation is performing financially.

 Does resolving financial disputes and investigating fraud sound like your kind of thing?
 Is detective work appealing?
 If the answer's yes, a graduate career as a forensic accountant could be for you.

 Companies are exposed to external audit as a result of legal requirements to ensure that investors, such as shareholders, can see that the company is being run in an honest manner.
 Many companies employ internal auditing teams as well.

-Graduates with strong academic records, great communication skills and self-confidence are needed to assess organisations and ensure they meet regulations.
+Graduates with strong academic records, great communication skills and self-confidence are needed to provide assurance that a company's results are 'true and fair'.